Killer Joe (2012)

 Nate’s Grade: B

-Posted on August 30, 2012, in 2012 Movies and tagged crime, dark comedy, emile hirsch, gina gershon, indie, juno temple, killers as leads, matthew mcconaughey, NC-17, thomas haden church, thriller, tracy letts.
+Posted on August 30, 2012, in 2012 Movies and tagged crime, dark comedy, emile hirsch, gina gershon, indie, juno temple, killers as leads, matthew mcconaughey, NC-17, theater, thomas haden church, thriller, tracy letts.
 Bookmark the permalink.
 Leave a comment.